-Next, we used map, a higher order function and gave it two arguments, a subroutine and an array.
-The result is a list of all squared elements of the array.
+Next, we used map, a higher order function, and gave it two arguments, the squared subroutine and an array.

+The result is a list of the squared elements of the array.

-Notice that when passing a subroutine as an argument, we need to prepend 8 to its name.
+Notice that when passing a subroutine as an argument, we need to prepend & to its name.